powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+### v3.5.06 Fix: Play Line in Navigate Tree would try to play an out of range number.

 ### v3.5.05 Ytdlp Menu >>> Download List - Create Directory was changed from N to M